XBCD – Now with windows 10 love!

 S, can you make a publicly signed version of this driver for us?

 Costs money to do it.
+The last time I checked it costs around $250(usd)/yr to maintain a valid domain signature to assign to drivers that are personally made.
 The team the developed XBCD is all open source.
 So if someone wants to get the public certification to do it by all means!
 It would save me from having to write out all of this!

 Devices compatible with XBCD.